elisedemarie/egui_fader/README.md

 ## Other Features
 - The most recent peak is shown on the fader.
-- Double click returns the level neutral (0 by default).
+- Double click returns the level to neutral (0 by default).
 - Fine dragging when holding down shift, control, or alt.